loganmarkley/Pathfinder/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.

-## Development server
+## PROJECT INITIALIZATION:
+1. Make sure you have the latest LTS version of Node (I recommend using the nvm package manager)
+2. In a terminal, run `npm install -g @angular/cli`
+3. Then, in the main project directory, run `npm install` to install all dependencies

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+3. Finally, run `ng serve` to run the dev server and navigate to `http://localhost:4200/`.

 The application will automatically reload if you change any of the source files.

 ## Code scaffolding